Complete the form below to ask us a question or make an enquiry. We’ll get back to you via phone or email as soon as possible.

 When can an annulment be applied for?

-· One or both parties were under the legal age for marriage when they got married.
-Prior to March 2023, individuals could get married from age 16 with parents’ consent.
+• One or both parties were under the legal age for marriage when they got married.
+Before March 2023, individuals could get married from the age of 16 with their parents’ consent.
 The age has now been increased to 18 years.

-· The parties are closely related, e.g., siblings, half-siblings.
+• The parties are closely related, e.g., siblings, and half-siblings.

-The second type of marriage which can be annulled is a “voidable” marriage these might include marriages where:
+The second type of marriage that can be annulled is a “voidable” marriage these might include marriages where:

 The above is not an exhaustive list and our expert team of family lawyers will be able to advise on the specific facts of your case if you are considering an annulment of your marriage and whether this is an option for you.